alfateam123/lelei/README.md

 Lelei is a [cute sorceress](http://gate-thus-the-jsdf-fought-there.wikia.com/wiki/Lelei_La_Lalena)... no, wait, nevermind.
-Lelei is an automatic WireShark Generic Dissector that, starting from an XML description, generates the `.fdesc` and `.wsgd` files you need to perform network analysis
+Lelei is an automatic WireShark Generic Dissector that, starting from an XML description, generates the `.fdesc` and `.wsgd` files you need to perform network analysis.

+Please note that Lelei is not a validating generator: it means it may generate generic dissectors that violate the WSGD grammar or context (using basic types incorrectly, passing wrong values to transform specifications, ...).
+If you have a problem, please open an issue and we'll help you sorting it out.

 ### How to use ###